Liodeus/TheFlagIsNotHere.github.io-1/_posts/2019-03-08-cookie-monster.md

 It's a simple website, but as the name of the challenge suggest and the content of the website I know that I have to work with cookies.

-So first I tried a simple curl :
+I tried a simple curl :

 ```bash
 curl -I http://159.89.166.12:13500